2 Day Zion National Park Itinerary: A Complete Zion Travel Guide

 - a good quality backpack for hikes

-- Basics: I always find the best basics at either Abercrombie or HM.
+- Basics: I always find the best basics at Free People.
 It’s nice to have some neutral tees and tanks handy during your stay.
-You can also shop my favorite Amazon Basics HERE.

 Sample 2-day Zion National Park Itinerary